Tomographic reconstruction of a disease transmission landscape via GPS recorded random paths: Regularization of GLM with total variation and the quantile universal threshold

 \subsection{Estimation}

 The vector of infection propensity ${\boldsymbol \mu}$ has length $p=|{\cal F}|$, the cardinality of the lattice system that segments the fenced area $\Omega$.
-In our application the number of individuals is small, so we choose a fairly coarse segmentation of the fenced area into $p=200$ cells.
-Regularization is needed, and owing to the spatial structure of the problem, we impose a smoothness constraint on ${\boldsymbol \mu}$.
-Possible approaches models $\mu$ as a linear combination of splines \citep{Wahb:spli:1990} or wavelets \citep{DonohoWV95}; kernel smoothing is another approach.
-We instead use total variation (TV) regularization \citep{ROF92} for several reasons: first the domain is not rectangular, second epidemiologists prefer to identify constant propensity regions and third the propensity map may have some peaks (e.g., feeders) and discontinuities (e.g., along a river or a lake).
-TV provides a solution to these challenges as it easily adapts to a non-regular lattice, it performs segmentation (as it fits a piecewise constant function $\mu$) and it allows sudden peaks and jumps.
+In our application the number of individuals is small, so we choose a fairly coarse segmentation into $p=200$ cells.
+Regularization is needed, and owing to the spatial structure of the problem, smoothness can be imposed on ${\boldsymbol \mu}$ in many ways (see Section~\ref{sct:alternative}).
+We choose total variation (TV) smoothing \citep{ROF92} for several reasons: first the domain is not rectangular, second epidemiologists prefer to identify piecewise-constant propensity regions and third the propensity map may have some peaks (e.g., feeders) and discontinuities (e.g., along a river or a lake).
+TV provides a solution to these challenges as it easily adapts to a non-regular lattice, it performs segmentation (as it fits a piecewise constant function) and it allows sudden peaks and jumps.
+We also propose a novel simple rule to select the smoothing parameter $\lambda$.